riser-platform/docs/content/docs/concepts/secrets.md

 :information_source: _You never need to worry about the specific Secret Revisions.
 Riser manages which Deployment Revision maps to which Secret Revision for you so that you don't have to._
 {{< /hint >}}

+## Deleting a Secret

+Deleting a _Secret_ has not yet been implemented.